In this section

 Clinical observations must be recorded before transfer from one area to another, for example from ED to ward, PICU to ward or PACU to ward.
 If a child's observations are transgressing the Orange or Purple zone, this must be addressed prior to transfer.

-The registered nurse responsible for the child’s care will determine the type and frequency of observations based on the results of previous observations and the child’s clinical condition, and in consultation with others involved in the child’s care.
+The nurse responsible for the child’s care will determine the type and frequency of observations based on the results of previous observations and the child’s clinical condition, and in consultation with others involved in the child’s treatment.

 Ensure the correct ‘age-appropriate’ observation chart is used.
-In addition, ensure that observations are entered onto the correct chart for the patient by identifying the patient and their chart.
-The patient label is placed on the front of the chart but the patients’ surname, given name, and UR number must also be written on the inside page (observations page).
+In addition, ensure that observations are entered onto the correct chart by identifying the patient and their chart.
+The patient label is placed on the front of the chart and the patients’ surname, given name, and UR number must be written on the inside page (observations page).

 The child’s actual age and weight are to be recorded at the top of the chart.

 There are 3 distinct coloured ‘zones’ within the ViCTOR charts.

 The White zone is considered the ‘acceptable zone’.
 That is, most patients trending in this area are considered to have acceptable age-related vital signs (Normal Ranges for Physiological Variables.)
 Nevertheless, it is important to be vigilant – for example, a heart rate that is steadily rising in this White zone should trigger attention before crossing into the Orange zone.

 The Orange zone is the first zone to signal that the patient may be deteriorating.
 It triggers the clinician to escalate care to the AUM (at a minimum) to decide if a medical review or other emergency response is required.
 The Purple zone is the second and more concerning trigger and signals that the patient may be deteriorating or is seriously ill.
 If the patient is in the Purple zone, an emergency call must be initiated, that is, a Rapid Review or MET call.